JiashiYin/Notes-on-Cpp/Notes.md

 - If a class involves resource management (e.g., dynamic memory allocation), it should implement:
   1. **Destructor**:
      - Releases dynamically allocated memory of the obj.
       - NOTE: the destructor should NOT release the resrces it doesn't directly manage, i.e. those owned by its non-trivial members, nor should it call the destructors of these non-trivial members.
-As discussed in the section on `delete`, destructors are recursively called automatically.
+As discussed in the section on `delete`, destructors are automatically recursively called.
-      - The destructor cannot be called explicitly called on an obj (Compile Error).
-It is meant to be automatically invoked when obj goes out of scope.
+      - The destructor is rarely explictly called.
+It is meant to be automatically invoked when obj goes out of scope, and manual calling could result in double deletion.
+There are exceptions where it should be explicitly called, e.g. in unions, placement new, partial destruction, etc.
      - Example:
        ```cpp
        ~MyClass() {